 Garry Kasparov Chess Games

 Most chess games of Garry Kasparov are certainly interesting.
-However, I have selected and commented the most amazing and educating chess games of Garry Kasparov.
+However, I have selected and commented about the most amazing and educating chess games of Garry Kasparov.
 Also, I have included games that he didn’t win because I strongly believe that you can understand a lot of things about a player when you study the way that he lost the game.
 Studying games played by great players is an excellent way of learning chess because they make a few mistakes and you can learn a lot about building strategies.
 That’s why there comments in order to help you make the most of it.